namhyung/uftrace/README.md

 The `-k` option enables to trace kernel functions as well (needs root access).
-With the classic hello world program, the output would look like below (Note, I changed it to use fprint() with stderr rather than the plain printf() to make it invoke system call directly):
+With the classic hello world program, the output would look like below (Note, I changed it to use fprintf() with stderr rather than the plain printf() to make it invoke system call directly):

     $ sudo uftrace -k hello